 Want to know how you can improve customer onboarding?
 Send new users a survey a week after they sign up for your app.
 Want to understand where your product falls short of expectations?
 Send a survey to users whose free trial just expired.

-Microsurveys ask one to five questions and are the ideal way to capture user feedback based on interactions and experiences.
-Instead of long surveys targeting a larger experience, microsurveys are embedded within your website or software.
+In-product surveys are the ideal way to capture user feedback based on interactions and experiences since they are embedded within your website or software.
 This captures more immediate and accurate feedback and provides you and your participants with valuable context.

 (Still struggling with survey questions?
-User Leap has you covered with a library of microsurvey templates to get you started.)
+Sprig has you covered with a library of survey templates to get you started.)